skilbjo/kyc/README.md

-##passport
+##KNOW YOUR CLIENT

 ###What

-passport is an app that experiments with using the Javascript language for the entire stack.
+kyc is an app that experiments with using the Javascript language for the entire stack.
 From the `mongo` database and `mongoose` ORM, to server side `node.js` and the `express` framework, and the `handlebars.js` templating engine, to client side `jQuery` and `Angular`, everything will be written using the Javascript programming language.

 This app experiments with OAuth (signin with Twitter!) and creating reviews of locations using the Google Maps API.